refraction-networking/water/README.md

 The Rust implementation of the runtime library and information about writing, buiding, and sharing WebAssembly Transport Modules(WATM) can be found in [water-rs](https://github.com/erikziyunchi/water-rs).

+To build a WATM in Go, please refer to [watm](https://github.com/gaukas/watm) for examples and helper libraries interfacing Pluggable Transports-like interfaces.
+Please note: at the moment, only TinyGo is supported.
+Go support will be added once Go supports `//go:wasmexport` directive just like how they supported `//go:wasmimport` since Go 1.21.

 ### Citation Information

 If you quoted or used our work, please cite our paper [Just add WATER: WebAssembly-based Circumvention Transports](https://arxiv.org/pdf/2312.00163.pdf) in your work.